 "Biodegradable" typically means that the product will not harm bacteria in sewage treatment plants, will break down faster than conventional products, and will break down into elements found in nature.
 So, the message to remember is this: "Biodegradable" products are typically better for the environment than conventional products, but they still may not be discharged into the storm drain system.

-For more information contact Craig Miller at (704) 336-7605 or by email at cmmiller@ci.charlotte.nc.us
+For more information contact Craig Miller at the City of Charlotte: (704) 336-7605 or cmmiller@ci.charlotte.nc.us